Poulpes/onboarding/README.md

 #### Slack
 We use Slack... a lot:
 - You'll be invited to join our slack: https://les-poulpes.slack.com/ with your *@poulpe.co* address.
-Be sure to download the Desktop App (https://slack.com/intl/fr-fr/downloads/osx) and setup your profiles with your B&W profile picture *(see before_action ☝️)*.
+- Be sure to download the Desktop App (https://slack.com/intl/fr-fr/downloads/osx)
+- Be sure to setup your profiles with your B&W profile picture *(see before_action ☝️)*.

 #### Email
 For external communication and various account creation you'll be using a Communication with client